Modeling of the High Column Density systems in The Lyman-Alpha Forest: Introduction

 Lyman-$\alpha$ forests, detected as a wavelength-dependent absorption in quasar spectra, can be used as biased tracers for the underlying dark matter density field.
 The forests have been used to measure the baryon acoustic oscillations (BAO) at a high redshift $z>2$ through the forest auto correlations \citep{2013BuscaBOSS, 2013SlosarDR9, delubac2015baryon, bautista2017measurement, de2019baryon}, quasar-forest cross-correlations \citep{Font+14, 2017duMasDR12, 2019BlomqvistDR14} and the combination of the two \citep{dmdb2020,DESIyr1lyabao,DESI-yr3lyabao}.
 The Alcock-Paczynski effect has also been studied \citep{CuceuAP}.
 These studies have used the quasar spectra collected from the BOSS \citep{BOSS2013} and eBOSS programs \citep{dawson2016sdss, alam2021completed}, and the on-going Dark Energy Spectroscopic Instrument (DESI) program \citep{Snowmass2013.Levi,aghamousa2016desi,abareshi2022overview} described in detail in \citep{ DESI2016b.Instr, FocalPlane.Silber.2023, FiberSystem.Poppett.2024, Corrector.Miller.2023, Spectro.Pipeline.Guy.2023, SurveyOps.Schlafly.2023, DESI2023b.KP1.EDR,DESI2023a.KP1.SV,DESIyr1lyabao,DESI-yr3lyabao,LyaBAO.EDR.Gordon.2023, 2024arXiv240403001D, DESI2024.II.KP3,2024arXiv240403000D,DESI2024.V.KP5,2024arXiv240403002D,DESI2024.VII.KP7B}.

 Most forest absorption is due to neutral Hydrogen in the intergalactic medium (IGM) and its relation to the underlying matter fluctuations is understood through the fluctuating Gunn-Peterson approximation (FGPA) \citep{FGPHreference}.
 The amplitude of long-range correlations involving the diffuse IGM component of the forest can be modeled with the introduction of bias parameters giving the proportionality between forest and matter fluctuations.
 Additional absorption due to high-column density systems (HCDs) when the line of sight passes near a galaxy (the circumgalactic medium) or through a galaxy (the interstellar medium) is not caused by the diffuse IGM.
 This complicates the forest correlations because their absorption profiles spread out the correlations radially.
 In the power spectrum, this suppresses modes of large $\kpar$, the component of $k$ along the line of sight, leading to scale-dependent bias parameters.
-The purpose of this paper is to study the modeling of this effect for HCDs with column densities $>10^{17.2}{\rm cm^{-2}}$.

-Figure~\ref{fig:forest_spectrum} shows the spectrum of a quasar of redshift $z_{\text{QSO}}=2.86$ from mock data sets described in \citet{Etourneau2024}.
-The fluctuating absorption on the blue side of \lya~emission ($\lambda=$4685\AA) is mostly due to HI absorption in the IGM but there is an additional absorption at $\lambda=$4340\AA~due to a HCD of column density $N_{\text{HI}}=10^{20.72}\text{cm}^{-2}$ at a redshift $z_{\text{HCD}}=2.57$.
+The purpose of this paper is to study the modeling of the mode suppression due to HCDs with column densities $>10^{17.2}{\rm cm^{-2}}$.
+This value of the column density corresponds to an HCD with unit optical depth for photons with wavelengths less than the Lyman-limit, $911.3$~\AA.
+HCDs with column densities $>10^{20.2}{\rm cm^{-2}}$ are called damped \lya~systems (DLAs).
+DLAs have absorption features that are sufficiently wide to make them detectable in the surveys of SDSS \citep{prochaska2005sdss,noterdaeme2009evolution} including BOSS and eBOSS \citep{noterdaeme2012column, parks2018deep,garnett2017detecting,fumagalli2020detecting, chabanier2022completed}, and DESI \citep{wang2022deep,brodzellerdla}.
+We will see that DLAs dominate the mode-suppression unless they are eliminated from the forests by masking the wavelength range with large absorption.
+If they are masked, the mode-suppression is dominated by HCDs with column densities just below that of the DLAs, $>10^{19}{\rm cm^{-2}}$.